ryansheehy0/Neo-C/possible_features.md

 - Constants?
 	- `constexpr`, `consteval`, `constinit`
 	- When could this be useful?
-- `throw`
-	- Shouldn't be handling errors this way.
-It can create memory leaks
-	- How else could you do it?
 - `protected`
 	- Used for inheritance.
 Allows child classes to use member variables, but not objects themselves.
 	- Would have to remove inheritance, so maybe not.